 Every successful blog started from zero.
-So you are no different from the big names in blogging when they first started.
+So for beginners is no different from the big names in blogging when they first started.

-All you need to do is be patient and have the determination to see you through the tough early period.
+All you need to do is be patient and determined to see you through the challenging early period.

 Stay focused on the essential elements that will help your blog grow.

 Make sure you keep adding new quality articles regularly.
 Share your new content on social media.